 In addition to councils within the borders of the USA, BSA operates two councils and provides direct service in order to serve US Citizens living abroad:

 - Transatlantic Council (Europe and Morocco)

 - Far East Council (primarily Japan and South Korea)

 - Direct Service BSA (other overseas locations)

-As of November 26, 2013, due to a glitch in the mapping program caused by the APO addresses assigned to the two councils serving Scouts outside the USA (Transatlantic and Far East), the pins for those councils appear in Germany (as shown in the map above), instead of Italy and Japan, where their headquarters offices are actually located.
+Due to a glitch in the mapping program caused by the APO addresses assigned to the two councils serving Scouts outside the USA (Transatlantic and Far East), the pins for those councils appear in Germany (as shown in the map above), instead of Italy and Japan, where their headquarters offices are actually located.

 Click Here to Search for a Scout Council or Unit website in our database

 Click Here to find the Local BSA Council for a specific Zip Code on the BSA's official national website.